guardian/elk-stack/README.md

 input { stdin { } file { path => "/var/log/system.log" } }
 output { stdout { } tcp { host => "INSERT-ELB-DNS-NAME-HERE" port => 6379 codec => json_lines } }'
 ```

+### via a Kinesis Stream

+Logstash is also setup to ingest logs via a Kinesis Stream using the [logstash-input-kinesis](https://github.com/codekitchen/logstash-input-kinesis) plugin.
+You can find the Kinesis stream information in the Cloudformation stack output.
+The expected input codec is `json`.

 VPC Configuration
 -----------------